 Astronomy Viewing in Brommelsiek Park, Wentzville: This St. Charles County park has an area dedicated to astronomy viewing, making it a great spot for stargazing on clear nights.
 Aspiring astronomers who can't quite tell Scorpius from Sagittarius can get help from the Astronomical Society of Eastern Missouri, which leads public viewings Friday nights beginning at dusk.
 Brommelsiek Park is located at 1615 Schwede Rd., Wentzville, 63385.
 For information about upcoming viewings visit asemonline.org.

 Star Gazing Parties, St. Charles City-County Library District: The St. Louis Astronomical Society will be at various library branches throughout the summer to provide their expert knowledge.
-Family-friendly Star Parties will take place twice a month from June through August from 7:30 to 9 p.m.
+Family-friendly Star Parties meet throughout the summer from 7:30 to 9 p.m.
 Participants can view the night sky through a telescope and also learn how to use one on their own.
 To register and find branch locations visit the St. Charles City-County Library District's webpage.
 Need an extra eye to the sky?
 St. Charles City County-Library District and St. Louis County Library District both offer free telescope check-out programs.

 Star Parties, Saint Louis Science Center: Visit the Saint Louis Science Center for free Star Parties at First Fridays, held the first Friday of each month.
 On clear nights visitors can view the stars through telescopes provided by the St. Louis Astronomical Society, or explore the night sky indoors at the planetarium's Orthwein StarBay during a Live Sky tonight show.
 The Saint Louis Science Center is located at 5050 Oakland Ave., St. Louis, 63110.